fuse-box/fuse-box/docs/builtin-plugins.md

 ### Inline
-You can inline images as well
+You can inline images as well, converting them to base64 data images inside the CSS

 ```
 plugins : [